Koos Bekker: Career

-Controversy

-Former South African Minister for Communications, Yunus Carrim testified to the Zondo Commission into State Capture that Bekker had played a significant role in irregularly pressuring government officials to protect MultiChoice's effective monopoly over South Africa's pay-TV sector.
+In 2020, former South African Minister for Communications, Yunus Carrim testified to the Zondo Commission into State Capture that Bekker had played a significant role in irregularly pressuring government officials to protect MultiChoice's effective monopoly over South Africa's pay-TV sector.
 Carrim stated that this was done by lobbying government to prevent the opening up and rollout of encryption capacity in set-top boxes.
 MultiChoice has denied these allegations, noting that Carrim confirmed that he had no personal knowledge of any fraud or corruption on MultiChoice's part.

 The Constitutional Court has held that Government's digital migration policy is not centered around individual players in the broadcasting industry and that the policy decision to dump decryption capability in government subsidized DTT set top boxes was in the best interests of the poor and the broader public.
 [Electronic Media Network Limited and Others v e.tv (Pty) Limited and Others 2017 (9) BCLR 1108 (CC).

 Personal life

-He is married, with two children, and resides in Cape Town, South Africa.
+Bekker is married to Karen Roos, has two children and resides in Cape Town, South Africa.
+The couple have been responsible for developing Hadspen House near Castle Cary in Somerset, England, as The Newt in Somerset, a luxury hotel and visitor attraction in extensive grounds.
+Since 2022, The Newt has been the primary sponsor of the Chelsea Flower Show, a garden show organized by the Royal Horticultural Society and attended by members of the British royal family.

+Bekker has also owned the Babylonstoren, a wine estate in the Drakenstein Valley in the Cape Winelands, South Africa, since 2007.
+As one of the oldest Cape Dutch houses in South Africa, the estate is a popular tourist attraction and hotel with its garden inspired by the historic Company's Garden in Cape Town.